miketang84/bamboo/doc/myfirstproject.md

 	return MYUser

 After the definition of MYUser model, you can use the common model API that Bamboo provides to read/write MYUser-related data very easily.
 Sometimes, You should implement specific methods for your own use cases, like activity-feeding module in SNS website.
 Now instance method myuser_obj:save() and class method MYUser:all() are used within the handler functions of  **controller components**.
-For more details of definitions and usage of models, you could refer to chapter [model and its API](xxxx) for better understandings.
+For more details of definitions and usage of models, you could refer to chapter [model] (model.md)and [its API](API.md) for better understandings.

 ####View Components